 Karchner Caverns State Park

-Karchner Caverns is located 58 miles (93 km) southeast of Tucson just off of I-10.
+Karchner Caverns State Park is located 58 miles (93 km) southeast of Tucson just off of I-10.

-This was the second place I was disappointed to be unable to visit because we ran out of time.
+This is the second place I was disappointed to be unable to visit.
 The cave tours at Karchner are highly rated, and I love a good cave tour.
 But there was one more reason I was disappointed.

-I entered an Arizona State Park poetry contest and Karchner Caverns was the contest’s theme.
+I entered an Arizona State Park poetry contest with Karchner Caverns as the theme.
 Based upon what I’d read about Karchner and my experiences in other caves, I wrote my poem Contrition.

 A few months after our trip, I found out I won.
 The prize?
 Two tickets for a Karchner Caverns cave tour valid for one year.
 My poem was on display in the visitor center for several months.
 And I didn’t get to see it.
 What a bummer.